Unsupervised Multi-hop Question Answering by Question Generation: Abstract

 \section{Abstract}

-Obtaining training data for Multi-hop Question Answering (QA) is extremely time-consuming and resource-intensive.
-To address this, we propose the problem of \textit{unsupervised} multi-hop QA, assuming that no human-labeled multi-hop question-answer pairs are available.
-We propose \model, an unsupervised question answering framework that can generate human-like multi-hop training pairs from both homogeneous and heterogeneous data sources.
-Our model generates questions by first selecting or generating relevant information from each data source and then integrating the multiple information to form a multi-hop question.
-We find that we can train a competent multi-hop QA model with only generated data.
-The F1 gap between the unsupervised and fully-supervised models is less than 20 in both the HotpotQA and the HybridQA dataset.
-Further experiments reveal that an unsupervised pretraining with the QA data generated by our model would greatly reduce the demand for human-annotated training data for multi-hop QA.
+Obtaining training data for multi-hop question answering (QA) is time-consuming and resource-intensive.
+We explore the possibility to train a well-performed multi-hop QA model without referencing any human-labeled multi-hop question-answer pairs, \textit{i.e.}, \textit{unsupervised} multi-hop QA.
+We propose \model, an unsupervised framework that can generate human-like multi-hop training data from both homogeneous and heterogeneous data sources. \model generates questions by first selecting/generating relevant information from each data source and then integrating the multiple information to form a multi-hop question.
+Using only generated training data, we can train a competent multi-hop QA which achieves 61\% and 83\% of the supervised learning performance for the HybridQA and the HotpotQA dataset, respectively.
+We also show that pretraining the QA system with the generated data would greatly reduce the demand for human-annotated training data.
+Our codes are publicly available at \url{https://github.com/teacherpeterpan/Unsupervised-Multi-hop-QA}.